Create a Website Account - Manage notification subscriptions, save form progress and more.

 A sinking fund is an account where money that is received prior to a payment is set aside to make future loan payments or retire debt.
 We are proposing a sinking fund so that the loan is paid off before another plant is needed.
 The goal is to avoid stacking debt.

-An Enterprise Fund supports all its expenses through the revenues generated by the organization, like a private business enterprise.
-The cost of providing water and sewer services to our utility customers is recovered or financed through charges to the users of these services.
-These costs are paid entirely by current and future water and sewer customers.
-Although we operate like a private business enterprise, there is one key difference - we do not generate any profits.
+An Enterprise Fund supports expenses through the revenues generated by providing the service, like a private business enterprise.
+The cost of providing water and sewer services to utility customers is recovered or financed through charges to the users of these services.
+Although this fund operates like a private business enterprise, there is one key difference - it does not generate any profits.
 All revenue received goes to pay expenses.
 Balances in any account are utilized to meet current or future financial requirements.

 YES!
-The Town has slowed growth from a 5-year average of 229 permits per year to 100 permits per year until the new plants are online.
+The Town has slowed growth from a 5-year average of 229 permits per year to an average of 100 permits per year until the new plants are online.

 An impact fee is a one-time payment imposed by the Town on a property developer.
 The fee is meant to offset the financial impact a new development places on public infrastructure.
 Public infrastructure includes roads, schools, parks, recreational facilities, water and sewerage, among other services.